 Sleep hygiene and allowing the brain to absorb the information it’s learned in the past day, as well as prepare to absorb new information in the coming day is absolutely essential to learning any new process or skill.
 Yet, most professionals preparing for the GMAT are already running at a continuous sleep deficit.
 The best thing that you can do for yourself is to get a full eight hours of sleep every night!

 Prioritization of Time

-And if you say well I don’t have time between my work and my social life and the GMAT.
-Consider this, people who get a full night’s sleep are significantly healthier and happier than those who do not.
-So if you don’t have enough hours in the day, re-prioritize your time.
+If you say “well I don’t have time between my work and my social life and the GMAT”, consider this: People who get a full night’s sleep are significantly healthier and happier than those who do not.
+So, if you don’t have enough hours in the day, re-prioritize your time.
 That might mean taking yourself out of the GMAT for a little while.
 Actually, it should make you more cognizant of all the things you’re not doing with your time.
 Thereby, allowing you to refocus towards the future and why you’re preparing for the GMAT.